What does it really mean to have anxiety?

 How is anxiety treated by healthcare professionals?

 Treatment for anxiety can and does often include a combination of self-help techniques at home, as well as different evidence-based treatments from trained mental health professionals.
-The most common treatments for anxiety delivered by mental health professionals include:
+The most common treatments for anxiety delivered by mental health professionals include the below.

 Cognitive behavioural therapy